 • and more!

-Symphony Nova Scotia presents its first ever series of free concerts and special events during the summer!
-Come join us for free, live performances in public spaces throughout the city.
-Concerts confirmed to date include:
+Symphony Nova Scotia presents its first-ever series of free concerts and special events during the summer!
+Come join us for free, live performances for the whole family in public spaces throughout the city.

 Celebrate Nova Scotia!